R Syntax

 4. Comments in R

-Comments are used to explain code.
+Comments are using to explain code.

 Anything after # is ignored by R.